 Concrete masonry has significantly less embodied energy than

-clay masonry because concrete doesn’t need to be fired and instead only
+clay masonry because the concrete doesn’t need to be fired and instead only

-needs curing in low temperature kilns which are largely exothermically
+needs curing in low-temperature kilns which are largely exothermically heated.

 The Thermal Mass Story